Skip To Main Content

 The Mary Cartwright trophy is dedicated to the founder of the School of Physical Education at the University of Saskatchewan.
 Mary Cartwright was instrumental in the establishment of the women's recreation board on campus - today known as Campus Recreation.

-Rusty MacDonald Cup - Presented to the All-Round Male Athlete
+Rusty MacDonald Cup - Presented to the All-Around Male Athlete

 The Rusty MacDonald Cup has been given given to male athletes since 1939.
 Rusty MacDonald played on the Huskie football team as a centre and middle linebacker.
 He was also a champion diver and involved in student government.
 The Cup is awarded to an upper year male student-athlete who during his entire career as a Huskie exhibited the highest qualities of sportmanship and citizenship.

-Valerie Girsberger Trophy - Presented to the All-Round Female Athlete
+Valerie Girsberger Trophy - Presented to the All-Around Female Athlete

 Valerie Girsberger was an accomplished student - graduating with a Bachelor's in both Science and Physical Education.
 She added a Masters in Physical Education.
 She was a member of the basketball and field hockey teams.
 Just six weeks after starting a teaching job at the University of Manitoba, she was killed in a car accident.
 The award is given to an upper year female student-athlete who during her entire career best combines the qualities of leadership, sportsmanship, academic ability and athletic prowess.